 Help-to-Buy is a government-backed equity loan scheme designed to help first-time buyers get a foot on the property ladder.
-It covers up to 20% of the cost of new-build homes, which means that you’ll only need a 75% mortgage and a 5% cash deposit, however please note that this 20% is government funded and will need to be paid back within the agreed terms.
+They will lend you up to 20% of the cost of certain new-build homes, which means that you’ll only need a 75% mortgage and a 5% cash deposit, however please note that this 20% is government funded and will need to be paid back within the agreed terms.

 For people who don’t have a lot of savings, Help-to-Buy can be a great option.